Antonwiklund/2dv610---Software-Testing/GameOfCraps/src/ReadMe.txt

 'X' after a class or method, means that this functionality has now been implemented.
-'x' after a class or method, means that this functionality is now the next to be implemented.
+'Y' after a class or method, means that this functionality is currently being worked on/planned, in order to be implemented.

 Classes:

 Players class =
 #create object for each player that is going to join.
 X
 #add output related to when players receives awards.
+Y
 #playerCurrentResult().
 X

 Awards class =